aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 ### 7. Deploy Guest Application Samples (Local)

-Once the governance base is set, you can deploy the same guest application sample for both Standalone and ControlTower using the same steps.
+Once the governance base is set, you can deploy the same guest application sample for both Standalone and Control Tower using the same steps.

 Here are the deployment steps from SSO authenticating to the guest account.